CallAsk about same-day availabilityLog In

 Red imported fire ants are omnivorous:

-Workers cannot ingest solid food directly.
-Only the last larval instar (4th instar larva) can process solid food particles.
-Adult workers feed exclusively on liquid (regurgitated nectar, honeydew, water, and the liquid products of larval digestion).
-When workers bring solid prey back to the colony, they actually pass it to 4th instar larvae, who digest it and regurgitate liquid back to the workers — a true social digestion system.
+Workers can’t eat solid food directly.
+Only the last larval instar (4th instar larva) can handle solid food particles.
+Adult workers rely entirely on liquids like regurgitated nectar, honeydew, water, and the liquid byproducts of larval digestion.
+When they bring solid prey back to the colony, they pass it to the 4th instar larvae, which digest it and then regurgitate the liquid back to the workers — it’s a fascinating social digestion system.

-The mechanical sequence: 1.
-Worker climbs onto victim 2.
-Bites with mandibles to lock onto skin 3.
-Lowers tip of gaster (rear abdomen) to skin surface 4.
-Inserts stinger and injects venom 5.
-Pivots in a small arc, pulling stinger out and reinserting at next location 6.
-Multiple stings in a quick semicircle are typical from a single ant
+The process is pretty straightforward: 1.
+The worker climbs onto its victim.
+2. It bites with its mandibles to latch onto the skin.
+3. It lowers the tip of its gaster (the rear abdomen) to the skin.
+4. The stinger goes in, injecting venom.
+5. It pivots in a small arc, pulling the stinger out and reinserting it at a new spot.
+6. Multiple stings in a quick semicircle are common from just one fire ant.

-Approximately 95% of fire ant venom is composed of piperidine alkaloids — a class of compounds responsible for both the immediate burning pain and the characteristic white pustule that forms approximately one day after the sting.
+About 95% of fire ant venom is made up of piperidine alkaloids.
+These compounds are what cause the sharp burning pain you feel right away and lead to the characteristic white pustule that shows up about a day after the sting.

 The remaining 5% of the venom is an aqueous solution of: